Wee Kim Wee: Personal life and death

 Wee married his wife, Koh Sok Hiong (1916–2018), in 1936 and they had seven children together.
 On 2 May 2005, at 5:10 SST, Wee died from a relapse of prostate cancer in his home at Siglap Plain; he was 89.
 He had been sick for the past month, and had asked to return home two days before his death.
 According to his son, he had requested to not be buried at the Kranji State Cemetery, where previous presidents Yusof Ishak and Benjamin Sheares had been buried, and instead was cremated at the Mandai Crematorium and Columbarium.

 Before being cremated, Wee's body was laid in state at the Istana.
 Those who paid respects included president S. R. Nathan, prime minister Lee Hsien Loong, minister mentor Lee Kuan Yew, senior minister Goh Chok Tong, deputy prime ministers Tony Tan, Toh Chin Chye, and S. Jayakumar, acting Foreign Affairs Minister Raymond Lim, Trade and Industry Minister Lim Hng Kiang, Chief Justice Yong Pung How, and National Development Minister Mah Bow Tan.
 Foreign dignitaries who paid their respects included Indonesian vice-president Jusuf Kalla, former Malaysian Education Minister Khir Johari, Malaysian Housing Minister Ong Ka Ting, and the ambassadors of Vietnam, Laos, Hungary, and the United States.
 Thousands of Singaporeans also visited Wee when he laid in state from 3 to 4 May.

 On 5 May, Wee's body was driven in a hearse back to his home in Siglap Plain for a private wake.
 It briefly stopped at Cavenagh Court, where Wee owned an apartment.
 He was subsequently cremated at the Mandai Crematorium and Columbarium on 6 May, Friday, and his ashes were kept there.

 Legacy

 In 2006, the Nanyang Technological University renamed its School of Communication Studies after Wee to the Wee Kim Wee School of Communication and Information.
 The Wee Kim Wee Legacy Fund was launched alongside the renaming of the school, with over raised for the fund.
 The Centre for Cross-Cultural Studies at Singapore Management University (SMU) was also renamed as the Wee Kim Wee Centre in honour of him.
-In 2022, it was announced that the Wee Kim Wee Room would be opened at SMU's Administration Builidng at Bras Basah in 2023.
+In 2022, it was announced that the Wee Kim Wee Room would be opened at SMU's Administration Building at Bras Basah in 2023.
 It serves as a recreation of Wee's office and includes many of his personal items.
 A biography written by Cheong Suk-Wai on Wee was published in 2025.